Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Designing and Optimization of a Solar Aircraft.md

    Damage to aircraft occurs from time to time during the flight.
 I have recorded several crash moments as follows:

   (1) This accident happened during the training in Shi Jia Zhuang, because I let the airplane fly too far. 🐤 & ✈

   <iframe width="560" height="315" src="https://www.youtube.com/embed/Ux9g0IHUBN0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   (2) This accident was caused totally by my mistake, two weeks before the competition.
-That day the wind was very powerful, and I was terrified to fly, so I unconsciously turned down the throttle during the take-off stage.
+That day the wind was very powerful 💨, and I was terrified to fly, so I unconsciously turned down the throttle during the take-off stage.
 That's when I learned that there was no hesitation in taking off, which was helpful when I faced similar weather conditions two weeks later.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/NVI7rTBnVoI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   (3) On the second round of the CADC, I failed to fly the plane for ten minutes.
 The video is at the beginning.
 After analysis, I think the reasons are as follows:

   1. **One of the fuselage connections came loose.**